-45th president - Rosa Rosales of San Antonio, Texas, was elected ational President on June 29, 2002, in Houston, Texas.
+45th President Rosa Rosales of San Antonio, Texas was elected National President on July 1, 2006 in Milwaukee, Wisconsin.

 Rosa Rosales was re-elected unanimously for a fourth term as LULAC National President on July 18, 2009 at LULAC’s 80th National Convention in Puerto Rico.
 She was first elected July 1, 2006 at LULAC’s 77th National Convention.
 She leads the largest and oldest Hispanic civil rights organizations in the United States.